srlintag/weatherApplication/README.md

 `npm install` inside both folders

 Then do `npm start` in the root of both folders to start the UI and server.
+Go to localhost:4200 to see the site.

 weather-application (UI) + weather-application-api (Server-side)